Cale-Torino/MDVR/README.md

 # MDVR

-All documents, walk-through files and other files relating to MDVR (Mobile Digital Recording) devices
+All documents, walk-through files and other files relating to MDVR (Mobile Digital Video Recording) devices

 ### Food for thought